-U.S. immigration application forms are very easy to obtain -- you should not have to pay anyone for them.
+U.S. immigration application forms are very easy to obtain.
+You should not have to pay anyone for them.
 They are all created by the U.S. government; usually either U.S. Citizenship and Immigration Services (USCIS) or the U.S. State Department (DOS) or one of its overseas consulates.
 Most immigration forms are available for free download at the website of the relevant U.S. government agency.

 However, you do want to make sure you are using the latest version of the relevant form.
-The U.S. immigration authorities revise these forms often.
+U.S. immigration authorities revise these forms often.
 Even if you start out with the right version, by the time you’re done preparing all the supporting documents and are ready to submit your application, chances are the form will have gone out of date.
 In that situation, the government could refuse to accept your application, and will send it back to you to do over.

 The main sources for immigration application forms are:

 • U.S. Citizenship and Immigration Services, by either visiting one of its local offices (though you will probably have to make an appointment first); through its website, www.uscis.gov/forms (search or scroll down until you find the form you need—they are usually identified by numbers); or by calling 800-870-3676, and

 • the U.S. State Department, through the Forms page of its website.

 Immigration application fees, like the forms, change regularly.
 And most USCIS and consular applications require fees to accompany them.
 Failure to include the proper fee will result in your application being returned to you.